 Puma is yet another example of a well-organized website that has a cool drop-down menu bar.
 It appears as a horizontal band that presents each subcategory such as featured, new arrivals etc., but also adds something that makes this example different than the previous ones, linked images to different collections, sales, and special offers.
-It is definitely worth having a closer look at this example’s website and drop-down menu bar and maybe you will apply what you learn in your future projects.
+It’s a really interesting drop down menu design perfect for larger websites activating in the fashion niche.

 Reaching Quiet has a minimalist design all the way from the top drop-down menu bar to the footer of the page.
 Each subcategory is presented on white rows with black frames which nicely continue this website’s design concept.
 Everything is elegantly designed and might give you the impression that this website has a black and white layout but you’ll discover that it is actually quite colorful.

 Helmy-Bern website has a dark yet neat drop-down menu which might be exactly what you were looking for.
 It has a modern and functional design that can easily be integrated into all sorts of web projects.
-It is definitely worth having a closer look at the way this menu is composed and designed as it can be a great starting point for other awesome designs.
+This menu is very well developed and designed and it can be a great starting point for other awesome designs.
 Let it be your inspiration for dark, drop down menus!